alexfurtunato/parsecpy/README.md

 Python library to interface with PARSEC 2.1 and 3.0 Benchmark, controlling execution triggers and processing the output measures times data to calculate speedups.
-Further, the library can generate a mathematical model of speedup of a parallel application, based on "Particles Swarm Optimization" or "Coupled Simulating Annealing" algorithm to discover the parameters that minimize a "objective function".
+Further, the library can generate a mathematical model of speedup of a parallel application, based on "Particles Swarm Optimization" or "Coupled Simulating Annealing" algorithms to discover the parameters that minimize a "objective function".
+The objective function can be build within a module python passed as argument to library on execution script.

 ## Features

- - Run parsec application with repetitions e multiple input sizes and output data to file
+ - Run parsec application with multiple input sizes and, optionally, repet the execution to better find outs.
- - Process a group of Parsec 2.1 logs files generates from a shell direct execution of parsec
+ - Process a group of Parsec 2.1 or 3.0 logs files, generates from a shell direct execution of parsec.
- - Manipulate of data resulting from logs process or execution obtained by module run script itself
+ - Manipulate of resulting data from logs process or online execution, obtained by module run script itself.
- - Calculate the speedups and efficency of applications, if it' possible, using the measured times of execution
+ - Calculate the speedups and efficency of applications, if it's possible, using the measured times of execution.
- - provide a "PSO" algorithm to model the speedup of a parallel application
+ - provide a "PSO" algorithm to model the speedup of a parallel application with regression process.
- - Provide a "CSA" algorithm to model the speedup of a parallel application
+ - Provide a "CSA" algorithm to model the speedup of a parallel application with regression process.
+ - Calculate statistics scores of model data using cross validate process.

 ## Prerequisites